 Magnetic resonance imaging or triple-phase bone scans sometimes identify CRPS-characteristic changes in the bone metabolism.
 CRPS is often associated with excess bone resorption, a process in which certain cells break down the bone and release calcium into the blood.

 The outcome of CRPS varies from person to person.
 Almost all children and teenagers have good recovery.
-Occasionally individuals are left with unremitting pain and crippling, irreversible changes despite treatment.
+Some individuals are left with unremitting pain and crippling, irreversible changes despite treatment.
 Anecdotal evidence suggests early treatment, particularly rehabilitation, is helpful in limiting the disorder, but this benefit has not yet been proven in clinical studies.
 More research is needed to understand the causes of CRPS, how it progresses, and the role of early treatment.

 The following therapies are often used: